 A substantial number of volunteers donate their time to assist the Friends in its programs and fundraising activities.
-During the years ended December 31, 2023 and 2022, approximately 8,800 and 8,000 hours have been donated, respectively.
-No amounts have been reflected in the accompanying consolidated statements for these donated services, as no objective basis is available to measure the value of such services.
+During the years ended December 31, 2024 and 2023, approximately 8,400 and 8,800 hours have been donated, respectively.
+No amounts have been reflected in the accompanying consolidated financial statements for these donated services, as no objective basis is available to measure the value of such services.